adibirzu/azurelogs2oci/function/EventHubsNamespaceToOCIStreaming/README.md

 - Use a dedicated consumer group to avoid interference with other consumers.
 - Ensure the Function App has outbound access to OCI endpoints (consider firewall/vnet rules).
 - Secure key_content via Azure Key Vault references in app settings for production.
+- Helper script update: scripts/drain_eventhub_to_oci.sh now reads MessageEndpoint / StreamOcid from local.settings.json if OCI_MESSAGE_ENDPOINT / OCI_STREAM_OCID are not exported, preventing the “OCI_MESSAGE_ENDPOINT and/or OCI_STREAM_OCID not set” error during local validation.

+Packaging options (zip for portal or CI/CD)
+- Local zip: from repo root run python3 -m pip install -r function/EventHubsNamespaceToOCIStreaming/requirements.txt --target function/EventHubsNamespaceToOCIStreaming/.python_packages/lib/site-packages
+  (cd function/EventHubsNamespaceToOCIStreaming && zip -qry ../../azurelogs2oci-function.zip .)
+  Upload azurelogs2oci-function.zip to a storage container with a SAS URL and paste that URL into the portal template packageUri field.
+- GitHub Actions: trigger .github/workflows/deploy-azure-function.yml (workflow_dispatch).
+It builds the zip, uploads it as an artifact, and can deploy directly when AZURE_FUNCTIONAPP_PUBLISH_PROFILE is provided as a secret.

 Cleanup guidance (repo):
 - You can retain this function folder as the authoritative multi-hub → OCI implementation.